 Stefano Poda’s production of Ariane et Barbe-Bleue by Paul Dukas at the Théâtre du Capitole de Toulouse won the most prestigious “Prix Claude Rostand de la Critique Française” for best opera production in 2019.
 He was invited as special guest to the PQ Prague Quadriennal 2019, the 14th edition of the largest international festival of theatre and stage design.

-Recent and future engagements include the direction, sets, costumes, lightning and choreography of Offenbach’s Contes d’Hoffmann at the Opéra de Lausanne, Nabucco for the opening season of the Buenos Aires Teatro Colón and Municipal Theatre of Santiago, and a new production of Faust at the Beijing NCPA.
+Recent and future engagements include the direction, sets, costumes, lightning and choreography of Offenbach’s Contes d’Hoffmann at the Opéra de Lausanne, Nabucco for the opening season of the Buenos Aires Teatro Colón, and a new production of Faust at the Beijing NCPA.